What Is A Covenant Not To Compete In Washington?

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-A Lakewood, Washington lawyer can help you review the covenant before you sign any documents that might limit your rights.
+A Lakewood, Washington lawyer can help you review the covenant before you sign any provisions that might limit your rights.
 The lawyer can assist you in negotiating modifications or if needed, they can possibly draft a new agreement which will be acceptable to both parties.
 Employers can receive useful advice from an attorney should they decide to sue a worker for breaching a covenant, and employees who have signed such covenants can also benefit from a lawyer's counseling.

 Life in Lakewood